-- Stimulants such as amphetamines, cocaine, methylhexanamine, modafinil, pseudoephedrine, ephedrine, and most ADHD medications - Narcotics such as oxycodone, morphine, and other pain killers - Cannabinoids all natural and synthetic cannabinoids are prohibited by any route.
+- Stimulants such as amphetamines, cocaine, methylhexanamine, modafinil, pseudoephedrine, ephedrine, and most ADHD medications - Narcotics such as oxycodone, morphine, tramadol, and other narcotic painkillers - Cannabinoids all natural and synthetic cannabinoids are prohibited by any route.
 For example, cannabis (hashish, marijuana) and cannabis products whether smoked, vaped, or eaten (e.g., edibles).
 This also includes natural and synthetic tetrahydrocannabinols (THCs), as well as Spice/K2 and cannabinoids marketed as "fake weed" or "herbal/liquid incense."
 Cannabidiol (CBD) is not prohibited, but these products may also contain THC and other cannabinoids that could result in a positive test for a prohibited cannabinoid. - Glucocorticoids all glucocorticoids, such as betamethasone, prednisone, prednisolone, and cortisone, are prohibited by any injectable, oral, or rectal route.
 Previously, local injections into the joints, bursa, or epidural space were allowed in-competition, but this is no longer the case.
-As of January 1, 2022, any injectable route of administration is prohibited in-competition.
+Any injectable route of administration is prohibited in-competition.